 Via Hope has changed its’ training approach so that anyone completing our peer specialist training will be eligible to apply for this new certification.
 Via Hope will no longer issue a separate certification for individuals that complete our training; the Medicaid certification will be the only credential available for peer specialists.

 - Review the online orientation materials below and complete the self-assessment.
-You must sign the acknowledgement at the end that you have reviewed the materials.
+You must acknowledge at the end that you have reviewed the materials.
 This will enable you to apply for training on the Core Principles of Peer Support (“Core” training).

-- Apply for the specialized training in either mental health or substance use peer support.
-The training to become an MHPS is a competitive process.
+- Apply for the supplemental training in either mental health or substance use peer support.
+The training to become an MHPS or VMHPS (Veterans Mental Health Peer Specialist are both a competitive process.
 If you are accepted, you will be sent an invoice for payment by credit card and information about the training.
 The current registration fee is $650.
-The specialized training is a five day, 40 hour, classroom style training held in various cities around the state.
-Refer to our training calendar for details.At the end of the specialized training, you will get an email with a link to take an online knowledge assessment.
+The supplemental training is a five day, 40 hour, classroom style training held in various cities around the state.
+Refer to our training calendar for details here.At the end of the supplemental training, you will get an email with a link to take an online knowledge assessment.
 Once you complete and pass the knowledge assessment you will receive instructions for downloading and printing a confirmation that you have successfully completed all the steps in the training process.
-You will need this document to apply for certification
+You will need this document to apply for certification.

-- Apply for certification with one of the approved certification entities (Texas Certification Board or Wales Education Services).
-Refer to their websites for information on how to apply, what documentation is needed, and the cost.
+- Apply for certification with (TCB) Texas Certification Board (Refer to their websites for information on how to apply, what documentation is needed, and the cost Here.
 Via Hope is not involved in this Certification process and cannot provide any additional information.The initial certification is valid for six months.
 During this time, you must complete 250 hours of supervised work experience.
-You may then apply for re-certification for a full two year certification period.
+You may then apply for recertification for a full two year certification period.

 Orientation and application for Core Training: Click here